mortymacs/abcmeta/README.md

 You're always welcome to contribute to the project!
 Please file an issue and send your great PR.

+### Support

+If you find this project useful and want to support its development, consider [buying me a coffee!](https://buymeacoffee.com/mortymacs)

 ### License

 Please read the [LICENSE](./LICENSE) file.